Psychology 4690G-001

 3.0 TEXTBOOK

-For required course readings, see Class Schedule
+For required course readings, see Class Schedule4.0 COURSE OBJECTIVES

 This course will address leadership in organizations from a psychological perspective.
 We will discuss the evolution of theory pertaining to leader emergence and effectiveness and evaluate these theories in terms of research support and practical implications (e.g., leader selection and development).
 We will examine leadership from the perspective of the leaders as well as their followers, and will address a number of the challenges faced by leaders in modern organizations.
-The overall objective of the course is to develop students’ ability to critically evaluate leadership theory and research and to help them gain a better understanding of what it takes to be an effective leader.
+The overall objective of the course is to develop students’ ability to critically evaluate leadership theory and research and to help them gain a better understanding of what it takes to be an effective leader.5.0 EVALUATION

-Midterm Test (30%).
+Attendance and Participation (10%): Students are required to attend class and participate in the general discussion of issues as well as in-class exercises.Midterm Test (30%).
 The midterm test will cover reading and lecture materials for Weeks 1 – 5 (see lecture schedule) and will consist of short answer and short essay questions.
 The test will be two hours in length and will be written during class time.

 Final Test (30%): The final test will cover reading and lecture materials for Weeks 1 – 11 with emphasis on Weeks 6 – 11 (see lecture schedule) and will consist of short answer and short essay questions.
 The test will be two hours in length and will be written during the final exam period.